SuleBenme/coding-task-sports-team/README.md

 This project is built with React and Typescript, where I solve a coding task.

-## Available Scripts
+## Run the project

-In the project directory, you can run:
+In the project directory, to install dependencies run:
+### `yarn`

+After install the dependencies run:
 ### `yarn start`

 Runs the app in the development mode.\